Business capabilities are a concept, a part of the business architecture that is becoming more and more popular.

 Dragon1 defines business capabilities as follows:

 A business capability is the maximum performance a business function can deliver through acquired skills and capacity.
-Often a capability cannot be performed by not by itself, but only with the help or support of other organizations, systems, services, and technology.
+Often, a capability cannot be performed alone but only with the help or support of other organizations, systems, services, and technology.

 Dragon1 defines capability in relation to ability and disability.

-For instance, how can you run a company without making use of the internet or without making use of software from other companies?
+For instance, how can you run a company without using the internet or software from other companies?

-But even then it is very important to create capability views that reveal the dependence of your organization on other organizations, systems, services, and technology.
+But even then, it is essential to create capability views that reveal your organization's dependence on other organizations, systems, services, and technology.
 This will enable you to manage this dependency, for instance, to become less dependent on old technology or more dependent on an internal system or services, like PayPal.

 Dragon1 as a method defines ability, capability, and disability in the following way:

-• A business ability (being able) is what a business function of an organization delivers through acquired skills.
+- A business ability (being able) is what a business function of an organization delivers through acquired skills.
 For instance, face-to-face products are sold locally.
 An ability is seen as something you can do by yourself.
-Every business function, like research, sales, and service delivery, is, in fact, a or can be labeled as business ability.
+Every business function, like research, sales, and service delivery, is or can be labeled a business ability.

-• A business disability is what the business functions of the organization can't deliver or do as an organization.
+- A business disability is what the business functions of the organization can't deliver or do as an organization.
 The organization lacks skills (and capacity).
-For instance, the company is not able to do face-to-face product selling on Mars.
+For instance, the company cannot sell face-to-face products on Mars.

 Let's look at online payment services.
 Currently, many banks do not provide online payment services at all because they don't have the skills, so it is a disability.
 But maybe, concerning their future strategy, this is an unwanted situation.

-Suppose a bank starts to collaborate with a startup and starts providing online payment services via this startup, online payment services become a business capability, whereas payment services can be labeled as business ability.
+Suppose a bank starts collaborating with a startup and provides online payment services via this startup; online payment services become a business capability, whereas payment services can be labeled as a business ability.

 Business Functions, Business Processes and Business Concepts

 Business Processes create order and structure between activities to align them and for optimal use of resources.
 Business processes have a start event and a stop event.
-Examples of business processes are: hiring new staff, producing a series of products, and paying invoices.
+Business processes include hiring new staff, producing products, and paying invoices.

-Business functions and Business processes differ from Business capabilities in the sense that business functions do not mention quality, capacity, and performance and they are generic.
-Business capabilities can be mapped onto business functions and can detail the skills, capacity, performance, and quality of the business function in relation to creating customer value.
+Business functions and Business processes differ from Business capabilities because they do not mention quality, capacity, and performance, and they are generic.
+Business capabilities can be mapped onto business functions, and the skills, capacity, performance, and quality can be detailed to create customer value.
 Business capabilities are abstracted from the organizational structure.
 Business processes focus on realizing output.
 Business capabilities focus on realizing performance.
 Examples of business capabilities are: a 24x7 Service desk, Online Payment Services, Self-service shopping, and Automatic Processing Off Online Requests.

 Business concepts are an abstraction of implementation, an approach, and an idea of (parts of) doing business.
 All business capabilities are business concepts in the context of an organization.
 However, not all business concepts are business capabilities.
 Some business concepts contain a lot of technology, are too detailed to be regarded as business capability, or do not have direct business value or customer link.